jroshansafi/project-wordle/README.md

 </form>
 ```

-**NOTE:** This is the _minimal_ markup required, for the styles to be applied and for accessibility. **It isn't set in stone!** Feel free to make tweaks in order to match all of the acceptance criteria below.

 Here's a quick screen recording of the expected result:

 ![Screen recording showing the guess being entered.
 It gets logged to the console, and erased from the input](docs/submit-guess.gif)